Region's average number of virus cases

-According to state Department of Health statistics, the average number of COVID-19 cases reported from the tri-county area, for the most part, increased over the past seven days.
+According to state Department of Health statistics, the average number of COVID-19 cases reported from the tri-county area has increased over the past seven days.

-The average increases, from Aug.
-31 to Sept.
-6, were reported from Venango County, where there were 134 cases, or an average or 19.1 cases per day; and in Clarion County, where there were 79 cases, or an average of 11.3 cases per day.
+The average increases, from Sept.
+7 to 13, were reported from Venango County, where there were 175 cases, or an average of 25 cases per day; Clarion County, where there were 92 cases, or an average of 13.1 cases per day; and Forest County, where there were nine cases, or an average of 1.29 cases per day.

+Keivyn River Corbett, son of Heidi and Travis Corbett of Rouseville will celebrate his first birthday today, Monday, Sept.
+13, 2021.
+Parents whose child will be marking their first birthday may send us the information and a photo by going online to www.TheDerrick.com, clicking on the Home bu…

+104th BIRTHDAY — Grace Wilkinson, a former resident of New Bethlehem and Oil City, will turn 104 on Thursday, Sept.
+23. She resides with her daughter, Linda Wilkinson in Erie.
+Other family members include a daughter, Sallie, and her husband, Gordon Johnson, in Oil City; and a granddaughter, …

 APPOINTED — Melissa Mann, site administrator at Drake Well Park and Museum near Titusville, has been appointed by the Pennsylvania Historical & Museum Commission to the role of director of the agency’s Bureau of Historic Sites & Museums.
 Mann will supervise Pennsylvania’s 24 state-ow…